MakeSchool-Tutorials/job-search-navigator/P01-contact-management-system/content.md

 > [action]
 >
-> Fill in any contacts you've made so far, and add ones that you want to reach out to.
+> Fill in any contacts you've made so far in your CMT, and add ones that you want to reach out to.
 Feel free to make a new section titled "Junior Year" to put any contacts you made during your first year at Make School

 Every time you make a new contact, fill out their info in this table!